Contraception and cancer – what’s the risk?

 There is evidence that users of the copper coil have reduced rates of cervical cancer and reduced rates of endometrial cancer.¹⁴

-This blog can help you learn more about various contraception options, but it does not give medical advice.
+This article can help you learn more about various contraception options, but it does not give medical advice.
 You should always speak to a nurse or doctor when making choices about contraception and before starting a new method.